StarPlayrX/bigmac/README.md

 7. disk must be around 3GB or higher.

-## How to boot Ext USB Recovery disk
+## How to boot an external USB Recovery disk
 1. Boot and hold down option Key
 2. If only 1 external USB is connectioned it will say `EFI Boot` with a Yellow USB disk icon.
 3. select it.